jcqiao/Javascript_learning/interviews/React/React.md

 Yes I worked with react so far since 2019

+## What's the React

+React is a javascript library developed by facebook for builing user interface.
+It uses a component-based architecture and declarative approach to simplify the process of creating dynamic and interactive UIs.
+React was created to solve challenges in managing complex UIs. such as performance issues and difficult to maintain code.
+Its key innovation is the Virtual DOM, which efficiently updates the real DOM by calculating and applying only the necessary changes, improving performance.React's component-based design makes code reusable and modular, while its unidirectional data flow ensures predictable state management.

+### Components

+Components are the building blocks of React applications, representing reusable pieces of UI like buttons, inputs, or even entire pages.
+In React, a component is essentially a JavaScript function that returns JSX, a syntax similar to HTML but with JavaScript capabilities.
+Unlike static HTML, JSX allows you to embed dynamic values using curly braces.
+For example, you can dynamically display data or update attributes.
+Components make it easy to break an application into smaller, manageable parts, promoting reusability and consistency.

+### Key props

+The key prop in React is used to help React identify and differentiate components, especially when rendering lists.
+It provides a unique identifier for each component or element in a list, allowing React to efficiently track changes such as additions, removals, or reordering of items.
+Typically, the key is assigned a unique value, such as an item's ID, to ensure proper updates and avoid unnecessary re-renders.

+### Why react uses classname instead of class

+React uses className instead of class because class is a reserved keyword in JavaScript.
+If React allowed class as an attribute, it could cause conflicts or errors in the code.
+To avoid this, React uses className, which works seamlessly in JSX while still representing the same thing as the class attribute in regular HTML.

+It's a practical decision to make React's syntax compatible with JavaScript while keeping it intuitive for developers who are already familiar with HTML.

+### How does rendering work

+React knows how and when to render using "Virtual DOM".
+DOM stands for Document Object Model which is what every browser uses to model all the html elements on a web page and the data structure looks like a tree.
+Here are steps:
+State changes then react updates virtual dom which is quiker to update than a real dom.
+Then react uses a process called diffing to compare the updated virtual dom to previous version to see what's changed once it sees what's the different react uses a process call reconcilation to update the real dom with the changes that it found.

 ## What's the pure component in React?

 A **Pure Component** in React is a component that uses a shallow comparison of its props and state to decide whether to re-render.
 If the props or state haven’t changed, it skips re-rendering, improving performance.
 However, since the comparison is shallow, it might miss updates to complex objects or arrays if their references don't change—so you need to manage state and props carefully.